kiransharma2016/cka_examprep/README.md

 #### 1. POD
 Unit of deployment in kubeernetes. it is a wrapper of contianer.
 A pod can have more then one container in it.

-Workloads
-Pods
-Deployments
-StatefulSets
-DaemonSets
-Jobs
-CronJobs
+'Workloads
+'Pods
+'Deployments
+'StatefulSets
+'DaemonSets
+'Jobs
+'CronJobs

 Now, lets see how we can create a pod.
 But before we create a pod, we need to decide where we would like to create our pod.
 Where I  mean which namespace.
 Lets create a namesapces before we create out first pod.

 The following command create a namespace called 'example',

-kubectl create namespace example check it is created by kubectl get namespaces command kubectl get namespaces
+kubectl create namespace example \
+check it is created by kubectl get namespaces command \
+kubectl get namespaces

 NAME                   STATUS   AGE